vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 https://github.com/xamarin/XamarinCommunityToolkit

+collection view sample
+    create new project
+    create a collection view with add funtionality, on same page, must modify the title also

 complete image drawing sample
 	image drawing render gird over, have option to show on ride, grid with proper scale